Don Henley – circa 1975

 Glenn Frey dies on 18 January 2016 due to complications while recovering from intestinal surgery.
 He was 67.
 At the time of his passing, Frey was battling rheumatoid arthritis, acute ulcerative colitis and pneumonia.

 The Eagles perform at the fifty-eighth annual Grammy Awards in February 2016.
 The surviving members are joined for this performance by former Eagle Bernie Leadon, touring guitarist Steuart Smith and the co-author of ‘Take It Easy’, Jackson Browne.
-On 6 March 2016 Don Henley says that performance was The Eagles’ final farewell and the group is disbanded.

 The massive commercial success of The Eagles sometimes overshadows their creative achievements.
 For many, they are the definitive country rock band.
 Yet, they also produced rock music, without the country trappings, that was very convincing.
 Part of their accomplishment was the band’s own attention to quality control in their work.
 The Eagles were ‘the defining sound of mid-1970s America’, but also had ‘a perennial appeal among generations of music fans’.